logo image

 1803 - William Wordsworth wrote a poem named Rob Roy's Grave, about a Scottish outlaw and Jacobite from the area in the early 1700s.

-1809 - Sir Walter Scott visits Loch Katrine and the Trossachs and produces his famous poem - The Lady of the Lake, about three men fascinated by a woman in the area.
+1809 - Sir Walter Scott visits Loch Katrine and the Trossachs then produces his famous poem - The Lady of the Lake, about three men fascinated by a woman in the area.

 1817 - Sir Walter Scott published the novel Rob Roy creating more interest in the area.